 Average 10 to 13 cm, 6.5 to14 grams

-The colors of Female Tropical Parula are slightly less bright than that of Male Tropical Parula.
+The colors of the Female Tropical Parula are slightly less bright than that of the Male Tropical Parula.
 There are 14 subspecies of Tropical Parula found all over the world.
-These birds are also omnivores, usually subsist on insects, spiders and berries as their morsel.
+These birds are also omnivores, usually subsisting on insects, spiders, and berries as their morsel.

 Average 10 cm, 11 grams

 Very small in size and quite cute in appearance, these birds called Bananaquit are found mainly in Central and South America.
 Their 41 sub-species are found all over the world.
 The upper part of the body of the Bananaquit is dark brown and the lower part is bright yellow in color.